What is Active Listening? Definition, skills and example

 - He or she is a team player instead of an applicant only interested in themselves.

-With active listening it’s important that the speaker is not interrupted.
+With active listening, it’s important that the speaker is not interrupted.
 Or worse, trying to answer the question before the interviewer has finished talking.
+Building trust within a social context and conversation is therefore the main objective.

 Critical Thinking and Active Listening